mesosphere/dcos-kafka-service/README.md

 ## Overview

-DCOS Kafka Service is an automated service framework that make it easy to deploy and manage Apache Kafka on Mesosphere DCOS.
-Apache Kafka is a distributed high throughput publish-subscribe messaging system with strong durability with ordering guarantees.
+DCOS Kafka is an automated service <!-- I changed this from "service framework" because we already make a distinction between a "Mesos framework" and a "DCOS service" -->that makes it easy to deploy and manage Apache Kafka on Mesosphere DCOS, eliminating nearly all of the complexity traditionally associated with managing a Kafka cluster.
+Apache Kafka is a distributed high-throughput publish-subscribe messaging system with strong ordering guarantees.
+Kafka clusters are highly available, fault tolerant, and very durable.
 For more information on Apache Kafka, see the Apache Kafka [documentation](http://kafka.apache.org/documentation.html).
-With DCOS Kafka Service, you get direct access to the Kafka API so that existing can interoperate.
-You can configure and install Kafka in less than minutes.
-Multiple Kafka clusters can be installed to DCOS and managed independently, enabling IT to offer Kafka as a managed service to the organization.
-Kafka clusters are highly available, e, fault tolerant, and highly durable.
-DCOS Kafka Service eliminates nearly all of the complexity traditionally associated with managing an Kafka cluster.
+DCOS Kafka gives you direct access to the Kafka API so that existing services <!--?? <--this word was missing, so I'm not sure what's interoperating here --> can interoperate.
+You can configure and install DCOS Kafka in moments.
+Multiple Kafka clusters can be installed on DCOS and managed independently, so you can offer Kafka as a managed service to your organization.

 ### Benefits

-DCOS Kafka Service offers the following benefits of a semi-managed service:
+DCOS Kafka offers the following benefits of a semi-managed service:

 - Easy installation
 - Multiple Kafka clusters